wp-plugins/grfx/readme.txt

 **Setting up Cron - Simple**

-Chances are, if you are on a popular host such as BLUEHOST with cpanel, cron jobs are easy to set up.
+Chances are, if you are on a popular host such as [Bluehost](http://www.bluehost.com/track/grfx/ "Bluehost") with cpanel, cron jobs are easy to set up.

 - Copy the cron-command from your **Woocommerce->Settings->grfx** area.
 It should look like this: ```* * * * * curl --silent 'http://www.mysite.com/grfx/test/wp-content/plugins/grfx/cron.php?grfx_crontype=1&grfx_cronpass=8eb09aa5edbf60ef499c682a90916c28'```
 - Delete the leading five asterisks, so that it looks like this: ```curl --silent 'http://www.mysite.com/grfx/test/wp-content/plugins/grfx/cron.php?grfx_crontype=1&grfx_cronpass=8eb09aa5edbf60ef499c682a90916c28'```